-Here is a list of common areas of specialization for ESL teachers, along with a brief description and link to further reading for each.
+Here is a list of common areas of specialization for ESL teachers, along with a brief description and links to further reading for each specialty.

 Teaching One-to-One (1:2:1)